 Tip 7: Bring the outside, inside

 Bring the outside indoors by using colour cues from your garden.
 The green of a garden, the blue of a pool or the earthy tones of sandstone can be reflected in your colour choices inside.
 A smooth transition between indoors and outdoors makes for a harmonious feel.
+You can start this smooth transition by getting your Bundaberg builder to design a featured entryway that fits the feel of your home and the colours you are using.
+Like having nice wooden pillars and bringing that colour into your house.

 Our Pro Tip for a stylish look